WICG/soft-navigations/README.md

 ## Open Questions
 * Do we need to define FCP/LCP as contentful paints that are the result of the soft navigation?
+* Could we augment the heuristic to take both DOM additions and removals into account?
+  - Currently, interactions such as Twitter/Gmail's "compose" button would be considered soft navigations, where one could argue they are really interactions.
+  - A heuristic that requires either a modification of existing DOM nodes or addition *and* removal of nodes may be able to catch that, without increasing the rate of false negatives.
 * `< your questions here>`